About Google Drive

 But, it's a question on how to transfer Google Drive files from one account to another.
-Here in the following parts, you will find 1 top way with MultCloud, a FREE web based cloud transfer manager and 3 common ways to help you move files between Google Drive account.
+Here in the following parts, you will find 1 top way with MultCloud, a FREE web-based cloud transfer manager and 3 common ways to help you move files between Google Drive accounts.

-MultCloud is a web service that provides a convenient cloud file transfer free way for you to manage all the cloud storage accounts that you have.
-It allows you to manage files across cloud drives directly from one interface without using manual way, Download and Upload.
+MultCloud is a web service that provides a convenient and free cloud file transfer way for you to manage all the cloud storage accounts that you have.
+It allows you to manage files across cloud drives directly from one interface without using manual way--download and upload.

 The authorization system of MultCloud is based on OAuth which is a standard authorization framework that enables third party applications to access multiple cloud accounts without username and password required.
-Hence, feel relieved to create one MultCloud account and transfer all files across Google Drives now.
+Hence, you can feel relieved to create one MultCloud account and transfer all files across Google Drives now.

 Step 1.
 Before performing operations, you need to create an account first.

 Step 2.
 Click “Add Cloud” button and select Google Drive from the list to add your old account.
 Click "Add Google Drive".
 By clicking this option, you are authorizing MultCloud to access your files in Google Drive.

 Step 4.
 Move files from one Google Drive to another.
 Open your old account, click the checkbox next to the “File Name” to select all files.

 Step 5.
-Use “Copy to” with “Cloud Explorer”.
-Right click the blank area, click “Copy to” feature and select second Google Drive as the destination location.
-Click “Transfer” button and wait for the process to complete.
+Use “Copy to” in MultCloud.
+Right-click the blank area, click “Copy to” feature and select second Google Drive as the destination location.
+Click “OK” button and wait for the process to complete.